MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 # SEALDemo
-Microsoft SEAL Demo based on the examples already provided in the library.
+A Microsoft SEAL Demo based on the examples already provided in the library.

 ## Setup for Linux
 First, make sure you have Microsoft SEAL installed.
 Follow the tutorial on https://github.com/Microsoft/SEAL.